Jack and Jim Sutton, owners of Sutton Brothers were raised in Forsyth County and have called Winston-Salem home for a

 From an early age, their parents Big Jack and Betty instilled the importance of giving back to the community.
 Both Jack and Jim have been very active supporters of many organizations that help those in need.

 When COVID-19 struck, they wanted to do something more to give back!
 The idea of a "support your favorite charity" campaign was chosen.

 It is a fun, supporting event that promotes charitable causes in the area.
-Participants click to "vote" for their favorite A cappella group through the Sutton Brothers website to show their support for The Salvation Army of Greensboro and The Salvation Army of Winston-Salem.
+Participants click to "vote" for their favorite Holiday Song through the Sutton Brothers website to show their support for The Salvation Army of Greensboro and The Salvation Army of Winston-Salem.
 At the end of a 3-week voting period, for every 25 "cumulative votes" received, The Salvation Army of Greensboro and The Salvation Army of Winston-Salem both get $100 up to $1000 each!
-You can vote daily from multiple devices, so remember to come back & visit.
+You can vote daily (every 24 hours) from multiple devices, so remember to come back & visit.

 The Salvation Army, an international movement, is an evangelical part of the universal Christian Church.
 Its message is based on the Bible.
 Its ministry is motivated by the love of God.
 Its mission is to preach the gospel of Jesus Christ and to meet human needs in His name without discrimination.